 Side accommodation note: Whilst staying in Lisbon I highly recommend staying at Sunset Destination Hostel.
-They have 3 hostels around the area and you can enter any of them whenever you fancy a nap or a new chill out spot.
+They have 3 hostels and you can enter any of them whenever you fancy a nap or a new chill out spot.

-(One even has a cute little swimming pool and a funk dome bar tent)
+(One even has a cute little swimming pool and a funky dome /bar tent space)

 Portugal, West Coast Wonders: 1 week Itinerary

 DAY 1: Start by arriving in Lisbon.
-Settle into your accommodation (quickl!
-There’s much to do!).
+Settle into your accommodation (quickly!
+There is much to do!).
 Put your walking boots on and head for Rossio square.
 Spend the day here eating, drinking and sight seeing.
-There’s plenty to do and see here for all ages.
+There’s a lot to do and see here for all ages.

 DAY 4: Sintra – Wake up early, Travel light, wear comfortable shoes and, pack water and snacks!
 Sintra is an incredible place to spend the day.
 If you have an extra day in Portugal then Sintra is worth another day.
 If you’re up for a climb then scale the pathway up to the Castle of the Moors, reward yourself by going inside and admiring the picturesque views and ruins.
 Trek back down to ground level and explore the area.
 Pena Palace, Quinta da Regaleira and so much more are waiting for you!